 Eligibility is largely based on the applicant’s income and total resources available.
 The first step for couples who are trying to qualify, Gummer says, is to look at which resources are exempt from consideration.

 Some examples of exempt resources are a single vehicle, burial plots, irrevocable prepaid funerals, term life insurance and retirement accounts for the community spouse (the spouse who is not in a nursing home).

 “Some states count retirement accounts, but Pennsylvania doesn’t,” Gummer says.
 “Your house is exempt as long as the community spouse is living in it or a disabled child is in it,” he adds.

 With respect to income, only money directly earned by the applicant spouse counts towards their nursing home Medicaid limit.
 In other words, if you apply for nursing home Medicaid but your spouse does not, their Social Security or other income earned solely by them will not count towards your monthly limit.
 (Spousal income may still count towards regular, non-nursing care Medicaid eligibility limits.)

-Now what about non-income resources?
-For 2020, a spouse in a nursing home is allowed to keep $2,400 or $8,000, depending on income.
-The non-applicant spouse can retain half of any resources owned jointly with the applicant spouse, up to a maximum limit of $128,640.
+What about non-income resources?
+For 2023, a spouse in a nursing home is allowed to keep $2,000.
+The non-applicant spouse can retain half of any resources owned jointly with the applicant spouse, up to a maximum limit of $148,620.
 After exemptions, any other resources can be counted towards that limit.
 So what happens if the couple has, for example, $400,000 after exemptions?
 After reserving the maximum allowed for each spouse, they would need to spend down.